-The Taworri wetland has been classified as low conservation status by the SA Murray-Darling Basin Natural Resources Management Board (Miles et al. 2010).
+The Riverglades wetland has been classified as medium conservation status by the SA Murray Darling Basin Natural Resources Management Board (Miles et al. 2010).
 The main hazards considered in this study that may impact on wetland values are acidification, contaminant mobilisation and deoxygenation.
-The wetland has been allocated a medium risk rating for acidification and a medium contaminant risk rating for soils.
+The wetland has been allocated a medium risk rating due to acidification and a high contaminant risk rating for soils.
 For surface waters, the risk is largely dependent on surface and sub-surface hydrology and is thus scenario dependent.
-Taking into account the range of likely scenarios, from very low flows (highest risk) to very high flows (lowest risk), the risk to surface waters in the wetland has been allocated a low risk rating for acidification and low to medium risk rating for contaminant mobilisation respectively.
-The risk associated with deoxygenation was determined to be low as there was no identified hazard associated with monosulfide formation and no evidence of monosulfides either in the wetland at the time of the Phase 1 field survey or forming during laboratory experiments.
+Taking into account the range of likely scenarios, from very low flows (highest risk) to very high flows (lowest risk), the risk to surface waters in the wetland has been allocated low risk rating for acidification and medium risk for contaminant mobilisation respectively.
+The risk associated with deoxygenation was determined to be medium due to observed monosulfidic black ooze in the wetland prior to the time of the field survey and elevated water soluble sulfate concentrations.

-In designing a management strategy for dealing with acid sulfate soils in Taworri wetland, other values and uses of the wetland need to be taken into account to ensure that any intervention is compatible with other management plans and objectives for the wetland.
+In designing a management strategy for dealing with acid sulfate soils in Riverglades wetland, other values and uses of the wetland need to be taken into account to ensure that any intervention is compatible with other management plans and objectives for the wetland.

 The wetland soils studied were largely dry at the time of sampling, therefore management options considered should relate to controlling or treating acidification and the protection of connected or adjacent wetlands.
-Due to the medium risks to the wetland values associated with soil acidification and contaminant mobilisation in Taworri wetland, a monitoring program is strongly recommended during any disturbance to the soils.
+Due to the high risks to wetland values associated with soil contaminant mobilisation, in addition to the medium risks due to soil acidification and contaminant mobilisation and deoxygenation impacts on surface water for Riverglades wetland, a monitoring program is strongly recommended during any disturbance to the soils.